cloudwego/cloudwego.github.io/content/en/blog/news/Kitex_Proxyless_OpenTelemetry/index.md

 1. Base Lane

-Requests without `uid=100` header in the inbound traffic are automatically routed to the base lane, which is a round robin of v1 and v3 of `reviews` service resulting in a random score of 0 or 1.
+Requests without `uid=100` header in the inbound traffic are automatically routed to the base lane, which is a round-robin of v1 and v3 of `reviews` service resulting in a round-robin score of 0 and 1.

 ![image](/img/blog/Kitex_Proxyless/11.png)